A Regency Riding Hat

 Queen Louise of Prussia by Willhelm Ternite c.1810 via wikimedia

-This one is my favorite – not just for that delightful feather pompom, but because the habit and hat still exist today in the collection of the Deutsches Historisches Museum in Berlin!
+This one is my favorite not only for that delightful feather pompom, but because the habit and hat still exist today in the collection of the Deutsches Historisches Museum in Berlin!

 I picked out a pair of slightly distressed black antique ostrich feathers and a roll of vintage acetate ribbon in midnight purple-ish blue, tacked the feathers to the party store special, and whipped up a tastelessly enthusiastic bow (judging by period fashion plates, no pom-pom is too large.
 Just ask Louise of Prussia.)

 The fact that I don’t own a riding habit is of no consequence.
 After all, nor do I own a horse.
-Based on that 1798 print, the lack of either is no obstacle to a good feathered hat.
+And based on that 1798 print with the white ruffles, the lack of either is no obstacle to a good feathered hat.

-It’s possible the same party store might be able to supply me something in the equine line.
+It’s possible the same party store where I found the hat might also be able to supply me something in the equine line.
 The shop in question specializes in life size (or larger than life-size) skeletons of all sorts of creatures.
 A few horse bones and a dusting of phosphorescence would do me nicely, i reckon!

 After I’d completed my hat, I came across this fashion plate: